jo2lxq/wafl/README.md

-# Welcome to Wireless Ad Hoc Federated Learning
+# Welcome to Wireless Ad Hoc Federated Learning (WAFL)
 This space provides the code for Wireless Ad Hoc Federated Learning (WAFL) -- A Fully Autonomous Collaborative Learning with Device-to-Device Communication.

 As of Aug 2024, this repository contains the following two projects.